-It is on the banks of Sibsagar Lake and displays artefacts such as royal armoury, clothes, manuscripts etc, which belonged to the rulers of the Ahom dynasty.
+It is on the banks of Sibsagar Lake and displays artifacts such as royal armory, clothes, manuscripts, etc, which belonged to the rulers of the Ahom dynasty.

 Located 28 km away from Sibsagar, this was the capital of Ahom dynasty.
 This was built by Sukhapa, the founder of the Ahom dynasty.
 The main attraction of Charaideo is its burial vaults of the king and members of the Ahom dynasty.

 This was the royal seat of the Ahom Dynasty – a royal attraction.
 Located 13km from the town, it consists of seven floors – three of which are underground.
 The are also many exciting underground passages – many of them are closed to the public due to safety reasons.

 These are located in the nearby Rangpur.
 These massive structures were completed in a record 45 days in 1697.
 Along with these tanks and temples which span an arean of nearly 320 acres, there are also temples on the banks of the water body – Jeydol, Shiv Temple, Devi Ghar and Nati Gosain temple.

 An architectural beauty, the Rang Ghar is a two storey high pavillion with an oval appearance.
 It isn’t a very large structure but has been well kept with maintained lawns around it.